-The Bank ascertains market value of the securitisation exposures based on extant norms, which is compared with their book value to assess the mark-to-market impact of these exposures, monthly.
+The Bank ascertains market value of the securitisation exposures based on extant norms, which is compared with their book value to assess the mark-to-market impact of these exposures, on a monthly basis.

 Bank's policy governing the use of credit risk mitigation to mitigate the risks retained through securitisation exposures b.
 Summary of the Bank's accounting policies for securitisation activities